 *The following post is not sponsored, all information is solemnly based on my opinion

 Kawarau Bridge is the birthplace of the commercial bungee jumping that operates since 1988 and has 100% safety record (which is pretty important).

 It was my first bungee jump, so I couldn’t compare it to any other place.
 However, I was impressed with AJ Hackett’s quality of service.
 They really did everything to prepare me for that jump and make me feel safe (as much as I possibly could in such a situation).

 AJ Hackett has various options (skywalks, bridge climbs, zip rides, catapults, and bungee jumps) and locations (Kawarau Bridge, Ledge, Nevis, and Auckland Bridge).

-All I can say is if you ever consider doing bungee jumping, then New Zealand is the best place to do it.
+All I can say is if you ever consider doing bungee jumping, then your Queenstown holiday is the perfect moment to do it.
 High-quality service plus astonishing views are the recipes for the unforgettable bungee experience.